Kmeakin/walrus-report/src/20-reference.md

 types with 0 inhabitants (an *uninhabited* or *empty-type*).

 ##### The unit type {#sec:reference:types:unit}

 A type is called *a unit-type* if it has exactly 1 inhabitant.
-In Walrus' such types are either the 0-tuple, `()`, or a `struct` with fields, such as
+In Walrus such types are either the 0-tuple, `()`, or a `struct` with 0 fields, such as
 ```rust
 struct UnitStruct {}
 ```